Youth, Senior, People with

 A single ride fare on Muni is good for 90 minutes of travel, whether it be on a single route or a trip with multiple transfers across buses and light rail.

-For information about discount fares, see Youth/Senior/Disability Discounts.
+For information about discount fares, see Youth/Senior/People with Disabilities Discounts.

 Visitors may be interested in our 1, 3 and 7 Day Visitor Passes.

 Residents may find Monthly Passes more cost-effective.

 You can load cash onto your Clipper card to pay for single rides.
 When you tap your Clipper card to the reader as you board a 90-minute transfer will be stored to your card.
 You must tap your card each time you board a vehicle.

 Change is not provided on bus or light rail vehicles.
 Stop ahead of time and pick up change along the way or load cash onto your Clipper card to avoid the hassle.
 Customers paying cash at Muni Metro light rail stations must purchase a Limited Use Ticket from a Ticket Vending Machine (TVM) located outside of the faregates.
 Cash or credit/debit cards are accepted at these machines.
 Tap the ticket to the faregate reader for access.

 When riding the bus, the driver will hand you a fare receipt (often referred to as a "transfer").
 Keep this with you at all times, regardless of whether you plan to transfer to another route or not.
 If the driver does not hand you a receipt, remember to ask for one.
 Riding Muni without proof of payment can result in receiving a citation and heavy fine, so keep your receipt!
 This receipt must also be shown to a station agent when transferring to light rail in a Muni Metro station for faregate access.
 A Limited Use Ticket purchased from a TVM electronically records the transfer time.